 You might have encountered the term Port Forwarding before.
 Maybe when you were configuring BitTorrent clients such as qBittorrent, trying to get multiplayer games to run properly, or when youÂ encountered other connection issues.

 If you post a support question on a forum, it is often suggested to check port forwarding to make sure that this is set up properly; but what the heck is it?

 Port Forwarding can be described as a way to tell your router to send specific traffic to a specific computer inside the network.
-For bittorrent it would mean that the bittorrent ports that are used are forwarded to the network device that is running your bittorrent client.
+For BitTorrent, it would mean that the bittorrent ports that are used on the device the client is running on are forwarded to that device and not blocked or to another device on the network.

 If the port is not forwarded check out the Port Forwarding Configurations page to find out how you can configure your router or PC to do just that.

 The application is useful in determining whether port forwarding is set up correctly.
 It takes just a couple of seconds to run a test.
 One thing that I wish it would allow you to do is test multiple ports in a single operation.
 While you can run a common ports test, there is no option to enter a port range or multiple ports.

 You can check port forwarding online at :